Bikeway closures and detours

 Bracken Ridge shared pathway closure

-From late January 2017 until late 2017, a section of the shared pathway located alongside the northbound lanes of the Gateway Motorway, between Depot Road, Deagon and John Fisher Drive in Bracken Ridge, will be closed to all users intermittently.
+Due to ongoing pathway, a section of the shared pathway located alongside the northbound lanes of the Gateway Motorway, between Carl Place and John Fisher Drive, Bracken Ridge, will remain closed to all users until mid to late 2018.

 This closure is required to allow construction of the realigned northbound motorway on and off-ramps to Depot Road, upgrades to existing noise barriers and construction of the new shared pathway in this area.
 For safety reasons, access to the pathway cannot be maintained during this work.